-Initially, Honey gave the merchant the option to remove specific coupons from the platform that they didn’t want users knowing about, prompting this quote in the forum:
+Initially, Honey gave the merchant the option to remove specific coupons from the free extension that they didn’t want users knowing about, prompting this quote in the forum:

 To say that this is inconvenient is an understatement.
 Who has time to send Honey an email every time we release a new coupon to our loyal customers?

 It appears that they have no way to (or are unwilling to) allow stores to opt-out of the Honey ecosystem.
 They have dodged my questions about this time and time again.

 The user continued their quest and posted multiple updates in the forum including the tactic they ultimately ended up having to resort to in order to get Honey to respond to their requests:

 Honey has de-listed my site from their site and extension.
 I received a confirmation from their business team this morning.